Benefits of Obamacare

 Between 1990 and 2008, health spending rose 7.2% a year.
 After the exchanges opened in 2014, spending on health care rose more slowly.
 It grew 5.3% in 2014 and 5.8% in 2015.

-Lower health care costs is one reason why the ACA could reduce the deficit by $143 billion over its first 10 years.
+Lower health care costs are one reason why the ACA could reduce the deficit by $143 billion over its first 10 years.
 If health care is less expensive, so is Medicare and Medicaid.
-Obamacare also shifted cost burdens to health care providers and pharmacy companies.
+Obamacare also shifted cost burdens to health care providers and pharmaceutical companies.
 Last but not least, it raised taxes on those earning at least $200,000 a year.
 Those taxes will be repealed under Trumpcare.
-That's why an Obamacare repeal would increase the debt.
+An Obamacare repeal would increase the debt.

 Make Insurance Affordable

-The ACA provides tax credits for insurance to the middle class (below 400 percent of the poverty level).
+The ACA provides tax credits for insurance to the middle class, those whose incomes fall below 400% of the poverty level.
 It limits out-of-pocket costs to $7,150 for an individual plan and $14,300 for a family plan in 2017.
-It expands Medicaid to 138 percent of the federal poverty level and provides this coverage to adults without children for the first time.
+It expands Medicaid to 138% of the federal poverty level and provides this coverage to adults without children for the first time.
 Trumpcare eliminates the expansion by 2020.

 In 2014, states were required to set up insurance exchanges or use the federal government's exchange to make it easier to shop for insurance plans.
 You can use them to compare prices and purchase health insurance online.
 You can also compare doctors, hospitals, and other providers in your area.
 They also provide local face-to-face or telephone help in applying for insurance.
 Make sure you know how to get Obamacare.
 Each year, the enrollment period starts on November 1.

 In 2010, parents were allowed to add their children up to age 26 on their plans.
 That lowers costs for everyone else by adding the premiums from these relatively healthy people to insurance company revenues.
 Trumpcare kept this popular feature.

 The ACA eliminates the Medicare Part D “doughnut hole” by 2020.
 This benefit was phased in over time.
-It gave seniors a 55 percent discount on prescription drugs (42 percent for generic) in 2016.
-That amount increases until they only pay 25 percent in 2010.
+It gave seniors a 55% discount on prescription drugs and 42% for generic medicines in 2016.
+That amount increases until they only pay 25% in 2010.